 Jersey City is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 262,146 people and 67 constituent neighborhoods, Jersey City is the second largest community in New Jersey.
-Jersey City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 264,290 people and 67 constituent neighborhoods, Jersey City is the second largest community in New Jersey.
+Much of the housing stock in Jersey City was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Jersey City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Unlike some cities, Jersey City isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Jersey City are a mix of both white- and blue-collar jobs.
 Overall, Jersey City is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Jersey City who work in office and administrative support (12.42%), management occupations (10.60%), and sales jobs (9.97%).

 Also of interest is that Jersey City has more people living here who work in computers and math than 95% of the places in the US.

 One of the nice things about Jersey City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.